-(born 1956, Finnish citizen) is Professor at Lappeenranta University of Technology and Individual Multicontributor of RKBS Oy, a technology start-up investment company.
+(born 1956, Finnish citizen) has been a non-executive member of the Board since 2009 and serves on the Audit Committee.
+Anssi Vanjoki is Professor at Lappeenranta University of Technology and Individual Multicontributor of RKBS Oy, a technology start-up investment company.
 He was Executive Vice President and General Manager of Nokia until March 2011 and member of the Nokia Group Executive Board from 1998 to 2011.
-He is also Chairman of the Board of Amer Sports Corporation, one of the world's leading suppliers of sports equipment and owner of Salomon, Atomic, Wilson, Precor, and Suunto brands.